Regularized Schr\"odinger Bridge via Distortion-Perception Perturbation for High-Fidelity Speech Enhancement: Experimental Setup

-\textbf{VoiceBank+DEMAND}~\cite{valentini2016investigating} is a widely–used speech denoising benchmark.
-Each clean utterance from VoiceBank~\cite{veaux2013voice} is mixed with one of ten noise recordings, including eight DEMAND recordings~\cite{thiemann2013diverse} and two synthetic noises.
-Mixtures are generated at 15, 10, 5, and 0 dB SNR for training and at 17.5, 12.5, 7.5, and 2.5 dB SNR for testing.

-\textbf{WSJ0+Reverb} is constructed for speech dereverberation with the same data split as WSJ0+WHAM.
-The degraded speech is generated by convolving the clean utterances from WSJ0 with synthetic room-impulse responses generated using the image-source method~\cite{lemercier2023storm}.
+\paragraph{WSJ0+REVERB} This dataset is created for speech dereverberation with the same data split as WSJ0+WHAM, following the data-generation setting of StoRM~\cite{lemercier2023storm}.
+The degraded speech is generated by convolving the clean utterances from WSJ0 with synthetic room-impulse responses simulated using the image-source method.
+Specifically, the target reverberation time $T_{60}$ is uniformly sampled from $[0.4,1.0]$~s, and the room dimensions (length, width, height) are sampled from $[5,15]\times[5,15]\times[2,6]$~m.
+The source and microphone positions are independently sampled with a minimum distance of $1$~m from the room boundaries.
+The resulting dataset has an average direct-to-reverberant ratio~(DRR) of around $-9$~dB and an average measured $T_{60}$ of about $0.9$~s.
+The corresponding anechoic target is generated from a dry room with the same geometry and a fixed absorption coefficient of $0.99$.